We are committed to empowering biocultural leaders.

 By Elliot Blumberg

 The largest group of outsiders to ever visit the mainland Guna village of Cangandi made its way there this month.
-A group of 40+ made up of MET students, teachers, and Earth Train team-members hiked over rainforest and abandoned asphalt for a day of back-breaking work, connecting with Guna children through art, a breathtaking dip in the nearby river, and culminating in the start of Earth Train’s official relationship with the village and local Sahilas.
+A group of 40+ made up of MET students, teachers, and Earth Train team-members hiked over rainforest and abandoned asphalt for a day of back-breaking work, connecting with Guna children through art, a breathtaking dip in the nearby river, and culminating in the renewal of Earth Train’s official agreement of collaboration with the village and local Sahilas.

 This visit was part of the Metropolitan School of Panama’s visit to Guna Yala as hosted and coordinated by Earth Train.
 The crew embarked on a 4-day adventure that exposed them to many facets of Guna Yala - some of which are rarely, if ever, experienced by tourists.